brikis98/yevgeniy-brikman-homepage/_posts/2008-05-30-eten-glofiish-m800-review.md

 I can't help but to think that an extra 64MB of RAM would have *significantly* improved the speed of the phone and the entire user experience at relatively little cost.
-All the latest powerful smartphones (HTC TYTN II, I-Mate Ultimate 9502, etc) come with 128MB of RAM and it's a shame to handicap a phone in such a way.
+All the latest powerful smartphones (HTC TYTN II, I-Mate Ultimate 9502, etc.) come with 128MB of RAM, and it's a shame to handicap a phone in such a way.

 ## Battery Life

 I didn't expect battery life to be great for a device like this, and it definitely wasn't.
-From very moderate daily usage - for example, 10 minutes of phone calls, using the calendar for 10 minutes, connecting to wifi and checking my email and spending the rest of the day on standby - the phone would drop to ~50% battery life.
+From very moderate daily usage - for example, 10 minutes of phone calls, using the calendar for 10 minutes, connecting to Wi-Fi and checking my email and spending the rest of the day on standby - the phone would drop to ~50% battery life.
 That means you'd have to charge it every other day, at least.
-Things only got worse if you used the GPS, did any real web browsing, or used any other heavy-weight apps (e.g. google maps).
+Things only got worse if you used the GPS, did any real web browsing, or used any other heavy-weight apps (e.g. Google Maps).

 In short, I would typically leave the phone plugged in (via USB) to my computer every night so it could charge.
 The phone does come with a modular AC